-There are some additional distinguishing features that aren't as easily identified in pictures, but in real life are more obvious.
+There are some additional features that aren't as easily identified in pictures, but in real life, they are more obvious.
 Apple Pencil (2nd-Generation) has a matte finish and one flat side.
 Apple Pencil (1st-Generation) has a smooth, shiny finish and is completely round.
 The second-generation Apple Pencil has the word "Apple Pencil" written on its flat side.
 The first-generation Apple Pencil has a silver band.
 The first-generation Apple Pencil has a removable cap that exposes a Lightning connector, which is used to pair and charge the Pencil.
-The second-generation Apple Pencil pairs and charges magnetically, and so doesn't use a Lightning connector (It's also about a half-inch shorter because of this).
+The second-generation Apple Pencil pairs and charges magnetically and so doesn't use a Lightning connector (it's also about a half-inch shorter because of this).

 Before you get started, make sure you know which generation Apple Pencil you have.
 Where there are differences in the two (like pairing and charging), we've included sections for each generation separately.

 How to pair your Apple Pencil with your iPad